bbc/childrens-games-starter-pack/docs/testing-in-a-mobile-app.md

    * [Hockeyapp](https://rink.hockeyapp.net/manage/dashboard)

 3. Run the app and click on the 'Add Game' button; enter the url for your .gdz file and click download.
-Once it has finished downloading you can press play.
+Once it has finished downloading you can press play to test the .gdz.

-   _Note: To enable debugging on Apple (and also available on Android but not required) `window.gameSettings.debugEnable` should be set to true._
+To enable debugging (primarily for Apple devices): `window.gameSettings.debugEnabled` should be set to true in the game code.
+When this setting is enabled, it should pass on any `console.log()` messages generated in the game code to the native app.
+To view them, go to the app, and there should be a button visible in the top right, which should give you the option of viewing and emailing the logs.

 ## Debugging for Android